 Image: AP Photo/Manish Swarup

 The Himalayan state of Himachal Pradesh has been hit the hardest with at least 45 deaths since July 7, due to heavy rains.
-Thousands of acres of agricultural crops have been destroyed, and tens of thousands of people remain stranded in Uttarakhand.
+Thousands of acres of agricultural crops have been destroyed, and tens of thousands of people were stranded in Uttarakhand.

 Catastrophic Flooding Swamps Vermont